Ernest-Ap/WorldCovidData/README.md

 Software used:
 <li>Microsoft SQL Server: For Data Exploration and to transfer the queries/tables to Excel.
-<li>Microsoft Excel: To create four separate files/tables to import into Tableau Public.
+<li>Microsoft Excel: To create four separate files/tables to import into Tableau.
-<li>Tableau Public: To create four visualisations to produce an interactive dashboard to show the different findings.
+<li>Tableau: To create four visualisations to produce an interactive dashboard to show the different findings.

 <img src="sqlTab/covidDashb.png" width="600"><br>